transloadit/uppy/.github/CONTRIBUTING.md

 ## I18n and locales

-For more information about how to contribute to translations, [see this page](https://uppy.io/docs/locales/#contributing-a-new-language)
+For more information about how to contribute to translations, see [the `@uppy/locales` contributing guide](https://uppy.io/docs/locales/#contributing-a-new-language).